Date of Publishing: August 23, 2019

 For the most up to date information, please visit this California state resource.

-On top of managing staff, inventory, and customer satisfaction, restaurant managers in California face a very real, pressing, and potentially costly issue every single day – complying with California overtime law and other 2019 California labor laws.
+On top of managing staff, inventory, and customer satisfaction, restaurant managers in California face a very real, pressing, and potentially costly issue every single day – complying with California overtime law and other 2024 labor laws.

-11% of California’s jobs are in the foodservice industry, so while it’s understandable why there are so many laws and regulations in place, that doesn’t make it any easier for restaurant managers and owners who need to learn and adhere to all of these rules.
-And the scary part?
-Failing to comply with California’s 2019 restaurant labor laws – particularly California overtime law – can cost your restaurant millions.
+10% of California’s jobs are in the foodservice industry.
+Failing to comply with California’s 2024 restaurant labor laws — particularly California overtime law — can cost your restaurant millions.

 Let's look at a few examples: